Multi-tenancy

 The Intrexx multi-tenancy facilitates weak data separation in large, adjoined company structures.

-If you have multiple tenants, the setup and usability (e.g. in intranets) is made easier in many ways.
+With several clients, the structure and operation (e.g. in intranets) is greatly simplified in many places.
 Multi-tenancy also provides valuable support for B2B and B2C.

 Because the data separation is weak, having isolated filebox locations and exporting portals with data are impossible.